izdrail/TravelMint/readme.md

-#Travelminit Client
+# Travelminit.ro Client

-This is a client for extracting data from the travel minit website.
+This is a php client for scrapping data from the travel travelminit.ro website.

+## How to use

 ```
 $factory = new TravelMintClient();

+//number of pages
 $data = $factory->extract(1,2);

 foreach ($data as print_r($hotel){